mac-comp381/ruby-adventures/README.md

     ruby lib/metaprogramming/property.rb

+With each of these examples, it may be easier to start with the bottom section of the code: look at how the metaprogramming is _used_ first, then look at how it is implemented.

 Now, add your own example of metaprogramming to `lib/metaprogramming`, in a similar spirit as the existing ones.
 Feel free to steal any of the existing code for your own effort.

 What should your example do?
 Fool around!
 Be inventive!